pdffiller/pdffiller-nodejs-api-client/README.md

 ## Authentication

 Access tokens will automatically initialize when you’re successfully retrieved from the given user's credentials.
-The second parameter `autoUpdate` when you set up it as `true` token will automatically update when expire
+The second parameter `auto_update` when you set up it as `true` token will automatically update when expire

 ```javascript
 PDFfiller.auth.authorize({